 - 4 Lip balm containers

-Step 1: Add mango butter and jojoba oil to glass measuring cup.
-Place glass measuring cup in a pot with about 2 inches of water.
+Step 1: Add mango butter and jojoba oil to a glass measuring cup.
+Place the glass measuring cup in a pot with about 2 inches of water.

 Step 2: Heat on low until melted, remove from heat immediately.
 (Low heat ensures the butter doesn't burn or granulate)

 Step 4: Pour into jar containers, this recipe uses four 1/4 oz lip balm containers.
-Place lids on and put into refrigerator until set.
-(This recipe may be too soft for lip stick tubes, I suggest small jars or tins only)
+Let solidify in the freeze for 1 hour.
+The freezer keeps the balm from becoming grainy.
+Place lids on once lip balm has set.
+(This recipe may be too soft for lipstick tubes, I suggest small jars or tins only)

-To use, get a dab on finger and rub on lips.
-It is best to store unused extra containers of lip balm in the refrigerator.
+To use, get a dab on a finger and rub on lips.
+Keep unused containers in the refrigerator.
 Use within 6 months or if ingredients used to make lip balm expire before then).